bsv-blockchain/bsv-address-tracker/README.md

 4. **Confirmation Lifecycle**: As blocks are mined:
    - Transactions receive increasing confirmation counts as new blocks are added
-   - Merkle proofs verify confirmations without downloading full blocks
+   - getrawtransaction verifies confirmations and provides full transaction details
    - Transactions are archived after reaching 144+ confirmations

 5. **Efficient Operations**: